-Savvy SaaS businesses know that good onboarding is the most critical point in the customer lifecycle.
+Savvy businesses know that customer onboarding is the most critical point in the sales lifecycle.

-Put simply, customer onboarding is to SaaS what takeoff is to an airplane — the high-risk, make or break moment that you HAVE to get right.
+Put simply, customer onboarding is to business, what takeoff is to an airplane — the high-risk, make or break moment that you HAVE to get right.

-Nickelled makes world-class customer onboarding software and works with clients around the world to break down the customer onboarding process into five, easy-to-follow steps:
+Nickelled makes world-class customer onboarding software and works with global clients to break down the customer onboarding process into five, easy-to-follow steps:

 To find out more about how we help companies using interactive guides (and to build your own guide in under 60 seconds), click here.